open-mmlab/mmdetection/docs/tutorials/1_exist_data_model.md

 ## Train predefined models on standard datasets

-MMDetection provides out-of-the-box tools for training detection models.
+MMDetection also provides out-of-the-box tools for training detection models.
-This section will show how to train _predefined_ models under [configs](https://github.com/open-mmlab/mmdetection/tree/master/configs) on standard datasets i.e. COCO.
+This section will show how to train _predefined_ models (under [configs](https://github.com/open-mmlab/mmdetection/tree/master/configs)) on standard datasets i.e. COCO.
-For training self-defined models, or training with self-defined datasets.
+For training self-defined models, or training with custom datasets.
 See [Tutorial 2]() and [Tutorial 3]() for details.

 **Important**: The default learning rate in config files is for 8 GPUs and 2 img/gpu (batch size = 8\*2 = 16).
 According to the [linear scaling rule](https://arxiv.org/abs/1706.02677), you need to set the learning rate proportional to the batch size if you use different GPUs or images per GPU, e.g., `lr=0.01` for 4 GPUs \* 2 imgs/gpu and `lr=0.08` for 16 GPUs \* 4 imgs/gpu.